SilentSib/openmediavault-rsync-prometheus/README.md

 An [OpenMediaVault 7](https://www.openmediavault.org/) plugin that wraps every rsync cronjob to push **success/failure metrics** to a [Prometheus Pushgateway](https://github.com/prometheus/pushgateway) after each run — without touching OMV's own scripts or configuration.

-Completely built using Claude free tier (Sonnet 4.6).
+Completely built using Claude's free tier (Sonnet 4.6).

-Not everything has been fully tested yet but the main parts look solid
+Not everything has been fully tested yet but the main parts look solid.

 ## Raison d'être of this plugin